Chair – Hon. Connie Mallafré Mélendez

 Below we have shared some photos of those virtual programs and reflections from our colleague volunteers.

-Click Here for Spring Semester 2021
+Click Here for the Semester of 2021

-Click Here for Fall Semester 2020
+Click Here for the Semester of 2020